uploadcare/react-widget/README.md

 #### `tabsCss: string`

-Optionally define custom css for tabs opened in iframes (e.g. Facebook, Instagram, etc.).
-Can be a css string or an absolute file URL.
+Optional.
+Define a custom CSS for tabs opened in iframes (e.g., Facebook, Instagram, etc.).
+It can be a CSS string or an absolute URL to a CSS file.

 ```jsx
 // Via URL